Density measurement in liquids

 Modern density measuring devices have made significant technological advances, leading to higher precision, efficiency, and versatility.

-Historical measuring devices, such as simple hydrometers or mechanical scales, were heavily dependent on manual labor and visual estimates, making them less reliable for precise density measurement.
+Historical measuring devices, such as simple hydrometers or mechanical scales, were heavily dependent on manual work and visual estimates, making them less reliable in precise density measurement.

-In addition, features such as automatic temperature and pressure compensation help reduce the impact of environmental changes on the measurement, thus aiding in determining specific gravity with increased accuracy.
-These technical advances in density measurement devices offer a more reliable, efficient, and versatile user experience compared to their historical counterparts.
+Furthermore, features such as automatic temperature and pressure compensation help reduce the impact of environmental changes on the measurement, thereby aiding in the determination of specific gravity with increased accuracy.
+These technical advances in density measuring devices offer a more reliable, efficient, and versatile user experience compared to their historical counterparts.

 Comparison to other measurement methods